bekk/observability-workshop/README.md

 #### TraceQL

 Instead of using logs or metric queries, let's write our own queries.
-Like for PromQL and LogQL, TraceQL has a GUI that you can use - take a look at the generated queries too.
+Like for PromQL and LogQL, TraceQL has a GUI that you can use – take a look at the generated queries too.

 Try this out:
-* Find a trace with status error for the `mythical-server` service.
+* Find a trace with status "error" for the `mythical-server` service.
-* Find a trace that lasted longer than 4 seconds
+* Find a trace that lasted longer than 4 seconds.
-* Find a trace with a database insert that lasted longer that 1 second
+* Find a trace with a database insert that lasted longer that 1 second.

 Here are some more complicated things to try out, where you'll have to write the query by hand (refer to the [docs](https://grafana.com/docs/tempo/latest/traceql/) for help):

-* Find traces containing at least 30 spans
+* Find traces containing at least 30 spans.

     <details>
     <summary>Hint</summary>
     Use the [pipeline operator together with `count()`](https://grafana.com/docs/tempo/latest/traceql/#construct-a-traceql-query).
     </details>

-* Find traces containing both a `DELETE` and `POST` request:
+* Find traces containing both a `DELETE` and `POST` request.

     <details>
     <summary>Hint</summary>